chuazy94/zy_blog_2/_posts/2021-06-07-euros-prediction.md

 <em>Weighted xG (1.58 - <span style="color:blue">1.69</span>) /
 <em>Weighted xGA (<span style="color:red">1.25</span> - 0.993)

 North Macedonia, one of the weakest teams in the tournament, could be a surprise package.
 The graphs indicate a very efficient conversion of chances which included that shock 2-1 victory over the Germans.
-Their xG are also pretty high (granted they played Liechenstein and Kazkhstan).
+Their xG are also pretty high (granted they played Liechtenstein and Kazakhstan).
 Austria on the other hand, have displayed a lower ability to convert their chances and lower xG.
-North Macedonia have lost their previous 2 encounters with the Austrians, but opening matchday fixtures can prove to be tense affairs, where im backing a low-quality game ending in a goalless draw. **Austria 0-0 North Macedonia**.
+North Macedonia have lost their previous 2 encounters with the Austrians, but opening matchday fixtures can prove to be tense affairs, where we are backing a low-quality game ending in a goalless draw. **Austria 0-0 North Macedonia**.

 ### Group C: Netherlands vs Ukraine
 <em>Weighted xG (<span style="color:blue">2.87</span> - 1.83) /